Product Review: Turmeric and Curcumin Supplements and Spices

 Like other supplements, neither the FDA nor any other federal or state agency routinely tests turmeric supplements for quality prior to sale.
 However, quality issues for turmeric supplements can include the following:

-ConsumerLab.com, as part of its mission to independently evaluate products that affect health, wellness, and nutrition, purchased many turmeric or curcumin supplements sold in the U.S. and Canada and tested them to determine whether they 1) possessed the claimed and minimum expected amount of curcuminoid compounds, 2) were free of unacceptable levels of lead, cadmium, and arsenic, and 3) if regular tablets, could disintegrate properly in order to release their contents for absorption (see Testing Methods and Passing Score).
+ConsumerLab.com, as part of its mission to independently evaluate products that affect health, wellness, and nutrition, purchased many turmeric or curcumin supplements sold in the U.S. and Canada and tested them to determine whether they 1) possessed the claimed and minimum expected amount of curcuminoid compounds, 2) were free of unacceptable levels of lead, cadmium, and arsenic if listing whole turmeric root or over 250 mg of mineral ingredients, and 3) if regular tablets, could disintegrate properly in order to release their contents for absorption (see Testing Methods and Passing Score).

 - Labeled Amount Does the product really contain the expected amount of turmeric or curcuminoid compounds?

 - Purity Does the product contain contaminants?
-Like other supplements made from plant roots, turmeric may be contaminated with heavy metals, such as lead, cadmium and arsenic.
+Like other supplements made from plant roots, turmeric may be contaminated with heavy metals, such as lead, cadmium and arsenic -- although such contamination is much more likely to occur in products made from whole turmeric root rather than extracts.
 In children, infants, and fetuses, even low levels of lead can adversely affect neurobehavioral development and cognitive function.
 In adults, lead at somewhat higher levels can cause elevated blood pressure, anemia, and adversely affect the nervous and reproductive systems.
 Lead is of particular concern during pregnancy as the mother can transfer it to the fetus.
 Cadmium is a carcinogen and kidney toxin.
 Arsenic is a carcinogen and can damage organs.

 - Ability to Break Apart Properly Once in your body, will the pill break down properly (disintegrate) so that it can release its contents?